drekka/Alchemic/special-features.md

 # Cloud based key value storage

 Apple provides a [cloud base key value storage](https://developer.apple.com/library/prerelease/content/documentation/General/Conceptual/iCloudDesignGuide/Chapters/DesigningForKey-ValueDataIniCloud.html) facility which you can use in your apps.
 Essentially this works exactly the same was as `NSUserDefaults` except the data is stored in the cloud rather than on the device.
-This enables a simple mechanism which can synchronize your data (within certain limits) between your devices.
+This enables a simple mechanism which can synchronise your data (within certain limits) between your devices.

 To access the cloud store you need to switch on the iCloud and Key Value Storage in your apps capabilities like this: